 The British Empire was the most extensive the world has ever known.
-A little over a century ago, it embraced roughly a quarter of the world's population.
+A little over a century ago, it embraced roughly a guarter of the world's population.
 It has thus been a major force in the creation of the modern world.
 The British model of imperialism was arguably the most influential of the past three centuries.
 This course is an introduction to its history.

-Europe=Geographic
+Credits 3 Prerequisites Sophomore standing or above Attributes Alternate Year Colonialism& Imperialism=Theme Diversity International Europe=Geographic Research Component Rev. & Social Justice=Thematic Social Sciences Upper-Level Peace and Conflict